 Curries are a firm favourite in our house.
 They are on the table at least once a week.
 We have a great Indian takeaway in Norwich called Eaton Spice.
-We highly recommend them and they sorts most our takeaway needs.
+We highly recommend them and they sort most of our takeaway needs.
 However, they’re not cheap and rarely have offers or incentives.
 Their meal deals also rarely feature a mix of our family favourites.
 So, Eaton Spice is fine for the occasional treat.
-For most weeks however, our budget and focus is on scratch cooking.
-We don’t mind supermarket bought curries, but overall they’re not as flavoursome.
+For most weeks, however, our budget and focus is on scratch cooking.
+We don’t mind supermarket-bought curries, but overall they’re not as flavoursome.
 They’re also certainly less healthy then the scratch cook versions where you can control your ingredients.
 With cooking from scratch our focus, I set about gathering ingredients for two Tastesmith kits.
 The Madras, and the Rogan Josh.

 Testing out the Tastesmiths kits

-The Tastesmiths Kits are available direct from the company or from selected retailers like Ocado.
-They retail, at the time of writing this, at £3.59 in the supermarkets.
-For this price you’ll get the pack of base ingredients including the spices, chillies, curry leaves, cloves of garlic etc. You’ll then need to supplement these with cupboard essentials you’ll most likely have, like oil, salt, and sugar.
+The Tastesmiths Curry Kits are available direct from the company or from selected retailers like Amazon.
+They also retail at the main supermarkets in the UK.
+At the time of writing this, they are around £3.59 in the supermarkets.
+For this price, you’ll get the pack of base ingredients including the spices, chillies, curry leaves, cloves of garlic etc. You’ll then need to supplement these with cupboard essentials you’ll most likely have, like oil, salt, and sugar.
 Then fresh ingredients are needed, usually onion, tomatoes, and either meat or veg depending on your carnivorous status.